-On Christmas Day 1806 the hill on which the old church had stood came to be cut from Alnmouth by a change in the course of the river and the last remnant of the church was blown down with nothing to see today.
+On Christmas Day 1806, the hill on which the old church had stood came to be cut off from Alnmouth by a change in the course of the river and the last remnant of the church was blown down with nothing left to see today.
 The old church was known in Alnmouth as Woden’s church but this was due to it being situated on the lands of a farm called Wooden or ‘Woden’ and not because the inhabitants preferred to worship pagan gods.

 Twyford has also sometimes been identified with Whittingham on the River Aln to the west of Alnwick.
-However the name Twyford means ‘two fords’ and there were indeed once two fords across the Rive Aln at Alnmouth in times past with one heading across the river in the direction of Warkworth to the south and another linking Alnmouth to the village of Lesbury to the north east.
+However the name Twyford means ‘two fords’ and there were indeed once two fords across the River Aln at Alnmouth in times past with one heading across the river in the direction of Warkworth to the south and another linking Alnmouth to the village of Lesbury to the north east.